There is a popular saying that you will hear throughout Italy:

 The perfect time to enjoy the inner land of Sicily, the countryside and natural reserves such as Pantalica, Cava Grande or Cava Ispica, the Laghetti of Marinello, Vendicari or the Zingaro Nature Reserve, to name just a few.

-It is also a peculiar time to organise a hike to visit Mount Etna’s central crater, hunt for Tholos in the Nebrodi Mountains or even a walk up the Madonie to meet a local cheese maker.
+It is also a fabulous time to organise a hike to visit Mount Etna’s central crater, hunt for Tholos in the Nebrodi Mountains or even a walk up the Madonie Mountains to meet a local cheese maker.

 Please be warned though to take warm clothing as although there may be a sunny day and pleasant temperature at sea level, there will often still be snow on the peaks and if there is a bit of a breeze it can certainly get chilly, if not freezing!